Eli Leon

 Eli Leon (1935–2018) born as Robert Stanley Leon, was an American psychologist, writer and collector.
 As a self-taught scholar of African-American quilts, he helped bring attention to the field and especially to the quilts of Rosie Lee Tompkins.

 Early life and education

-Leon was born in the Bronx in June 27, 1935, the son of first-generation Jews from Lithuania.
+Leon was born in the Bronx on June 27, 1935, the son of first-generation Jews from Lithuania.
 He attended the High School of Music & Art and spent his summers at Black Mountain College, where he studied with potter Karen Karnes.

 He entered Oberlin College before transferring to Reed College in Portland, Oregon.
 He earned a Bachelor of Arts degree from Reed College in Psychology in 1958.
-He earned a Master's degree from the University of Chicago, where he trained in Reichian psychotherapy.
+He earned a master's degree from the University of Chicago, where he trained in Reichian psychotherapy.
 In the late 1950s and early '60s, he was briefly married to his college girlfriend, although they both knew he was gay.
 Sometime after that he changed his first name to Eli and settled in Oakland, California.